-Board oversight of risk management means that the school board may place risk management as a topic of discussion on board meeting agendas.
+Board risk oversight of risk management means that the school board or risk oversight committee may place risk management as a topic of discussion on board meeting agendas.
 When the school board prioritizes risk management, then the board performs a vital responsibility to protect the welfare and assets of the district.

 When school boards make risk management a topic of discussion on meeting agendas, the board demonstrates for the district and community that risk management is everyone’s responsibility.
 This shows that board oversight of risk management is a priority and taken seriously.